The Scientific and Cultural Website of Shia belief

 The Biography of Lady Fatima al-Masumah

 Lady Fatima al-Masumah (popularly referred to as Lady Masumah) is one of the descendants of the Holy Prophet (peace be upon him and his family).
 She left an indelible mark on Islamic history and culture.
+Her biography occupies a distinguished place in Islamic history, particularly within the Shi’a tradition.
 She embodied the highest ideals of Islamic ethics and spirituality, serving as a role model for generations of believers.

 Her Lineage and Birth